The UK’s Loan Statistics – How many people seek a loan?

 If you think you’re alone when you’re looking to borrow money, you are not.
 Thousands of people all over the UK are seeking all kinds of loans, to finance their lives.
 Be it guarantor loans or mortgages, the number of people looking to take out a loan has risen rapidly over the years.
 With more and more people looking for a loan, it’s become the new norm to borrow money.

-So, to show you how normal borrowing money has become, we’ve compiled some loan statistics to prove it.
-We’ve found statistics from 2017, about mortgages, car financing, payday loans and more.
+To show you how normal borrowing money has become, we’ve compiled some loan statistics to prove it.
+We’ve found statistics from 2017-2018, about mortgages, car financing, payday loans and more.
 Borrowing money doesn’t have to be a big deal.
 There’s always been a stigma surrounding loans, but now, since so many people borrow money, there shouldn’t be.
 Whether you have good or bad credit, loans are being used for all kinds of things, all across the UK.
 So, without further ado, here’s our blog post on loan stats.

 You may or may not have heard of payday loans, but for those that haven’t, we’ll explain a bit about them.
-These kinds of loans are unsecure loans for smaller amounts, usually between £100 – £1,000.
+These kinds of loans are unsecured loans for smaller amounts, usually between £100 – £1,000.
 However, payday loans have a significantly higher interest rate than most other loans, with an APR sometimes as high as 1000% or more.
 Whilst these loans carry a lower interest rate if paid off quickly, the costs arise when repayments are missed or prolonged.

 We’ve sourced our stats on payday loans from Finder.
-The findings stated that in 2017 the average loan size for applicants was around £260, and the single most common amount borrowed is £100.
+The findings stated that through 2017-2018 the average loan size for applicants was around £260, and the single most common amount borrowed is £100.
 Typical payday loan customers, every 3 in 4, took out more than one loan a year with the average number of loans for repeat customers was 6.
 Finder also found the key demographic for payday loan customers.

 They found that they were, on average, between the ages of 25 and 30, were single and mostly employed or unemployed but seeking work.
 The stats also show that the payday loan applicants were usually on a low income, under £1,500 coming in to the household per month.
 Further data shows that those who took out a payday loan had an unforeseen rise in expenses and outgoings.